IRiSS Predoctoral Researchers Program FAQ

 How do I apply?

-Please do not email to ask whether submitting additional documents early will help your application.
+Please do not email to ask whether submitting additional documents will help your application.
 It will not, and they will not be reviewed.

 What should I include in my résumé/CV?